ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 # Lab 1: Cluster Creation, Data Ingestion, Exploration and Visualization

-This Lab is organized into the following 4 Challenges:

-Challenge	Description	Est. Time

-Challenge 1	Create a free ADX cluster	and load Data from Azure Storage	25 Min

-Challenge 2	Starting with the basics of KQL	1 and Advance KQL Queries Data Exploration	1 hour

-Challenge 3 Visualization through queries and dashboards 1hour

 Each challenge has a set of tasks that need to be completed in order to move on to the next challenge